cris07/hello-world/README.md

 Hi

 I live at Gotham,
-Always be yourself, but if you can be Batman ... choise Batman everytime!
+Always be yourself, but if you can be Batman ... choise be Batman everytime!